COVID-19 pandemic information and updates

 Children 12 years and under require a child ticket and must be accompanied by a guardian.

-For more information, visit www.wanneroo.wa.gov.au/gbe.
+For more information and to book tickets, visit www.wanneroo.wa.gov.au/gbe.

 Global Beats & Eats 2020